antixenoinitiative/axiwiki/quick-start-guide.md

 ### Step 4 - Learn to Disengage

 Whether in a small, medium, or large ship, flight strategies should be considered to get into and out of combat with thargoids.
-Understanding when to run and how, can save the pilot precious rebuy funds.
+Understanding when to run and how, can save the pilot precious rebuy funds and cargo.
 If things start to go sour in an encounter, you can and should disengage, seek repair, and try again.

 ### Step 5 - Learn to Fight